Eurofiber-CloudInfra/azure-url-monitor/README.md

 Check the [Bicep code](bicep/readme.md) of the demo deployment.

+## Run one an Azure Virtual Machine Scale Set

+Check the [Bicep code](bicep/readme.md) of the demo deployment.

 # Configuration Options

 | Container Environment Variable          | Description                                                                                                                                                             | Default Value |